acrokeMIT/acrokeMIT/content/publication/a-robotic-platform-for-flow-synthesis-of-organic-compounds-informed-by-ai-planning/index.md

   - William H. Green
   - A. John H
   - Timothy F. Jamison
-  - and Klavs F. Jensen
+  - Klavs F. Jensen
-publication: Science
+publication: _Science_
 abstract: The ability to synthesize complex organic molecules is essential to the discovery and manufacture of functional compounds, including small-molecule medicines.
 Despite advances in laboratory automation, the